 1. Take A Dhow Cruise On The Dubai Creek

-Enjoy Touring Old Dubai’s Souqs!
+2. Enjoy Touring Old Dubai’s Souqs!

 This is another covered traditional souq, which houses hundreds of retail shops.
 You’ll find everything here from trinkets, food, Arabian textiles, handmade Arabian footwear and more.
 The footwear is really good here; decorated to within an inch of space, these ornate shoes will be the best thing to wear for parties back home.
 Don’t forget about haggling for better prices; the Emiratis enjoy a bit of haggling so go all out at it!

-5. Take A Trip To The Dubai Heritage Village
+3. Take A Trip To The Dubai Heritage Village

 The Dubai Heritage Village is a replica of an old Bedouin village, complete with actual tents and people living the Bedouin lifestyle.
 It’s located in the Al Shindagha district; take a trip to the heritage village and observe the way life was before the oil boom, when Dubai was a pearl-diving and fishing nation.
 You’ll find people practicing arts and crafts handed down over the centuries.
 Buy some traditional Arabian footwear, shawls and cotton robes here as souvenirs for your friends back home.
-Visiting the heritage village is one of the best things to do in Old Dubai.
+Visiting the heritage village is one of the best things to do explore the Hidden gems in Dubai.

-Check Out Old Dubai’s Historic Museums
+4. Check Out Old Dubai’s Historic Museums

 Visiting the museums in old Dubai is the best way to understand what Dubai was before the oil boom.

 This is the residence of Sheikh Saeed, the current Dubai’s ruler Sheikh Mohammed bin Rashid’s grandfather, who lived in this house from 1912 to 1958.
 The house is located in the Al Shindagha area, directly facing the Dubai Creek.
 Today this house is a museum, with 9 wings, filled with photographs, important documents, authentic jewelry, coins, stamps and items that date back to Dubai’s historic era.

-8. Enjoy Strolling Along The Charismatic Bastakiya Quarter
+5. Enjoy Strolling Along The Charismatic Bastakiya Quarter

 When you’ve seen all you want of the glamorous Dubai, you’ll enjoy visiting old Dubai even more.
-Old Dubai, with its historic ambience and old-world markets and culture offers such juxtaposition to the luxury of Dubai that you’ll wonder if you’re actually in the same city anymore.
+Old Dubai, with its historic ambience, old-world markets and culture offers such juxtaposition to the luxury of Dubai that you’ll wonder if you’re actually in the same city anymore.
 The thing is, old Dubai blends beautifully with modern Dubai – you don’t feel the difference jarring at all.
 So stop scratching your head and enjoy the atmospheric feel of old Dubai, with its loud haggling, Arabian hospitality, and gold and spices galore.
 It’s just one of those unique places that cannot be described adequately.
-You just have to be there and know the place for yourself to understand just how precious this old part of Dubai is.
+You just have to be there and experience the place for yourself to understand just how precious this old part of Dubai is.